Key Takeaways

 Home ventilation is the process of exchanging stale indoor air with fresh outdoor air, which provides several benefits, such as maintaining clean indoor air, removing indoor air pollutants, and reducing the risk of mold growth.

-Cross ventilation circulates cool outdoor air throughout your home while expelling the indoor hot air.
+Cross-ventilation circulates cool outdoor air throughout your home while expelling hot indoor air.
 The cold air will enter your home through your windows.
-You will find that the increased airflow will lower the internal temperature.
+You will find that increased airflow lowers the internal temperature.

 House Design to Maximize Airflow Inside

-To draw cool outside air to your house, opt for a large window opening on the leeward side of the house and a smaller opening on the windward side.
+To draw cool outside air into your house, opt for a large window on the leeward side and a smaller one on the windward side.

-This creates a vacuum effect inside your home, increasing the speed at which air flows inside.
-Windward refers to the direction from which the wind blows and leeward is the point towards which it is blowing.
+This creates a vacuum effect in your home, increasing the speed at which air flows.
+Windward refers to the direction from which the wind blows, and leeward is the point towards which it is blowing.

-If you want to promote cross ventilation, you should implement a design strategy where you install the windows at opposing ends of the building to encourage the horizontal flow of air.
+If you want to promote cross-ventilation, you should implement a design strategy that places windows at opposite ends of the building to encourage horizontal airflow.

 Casement windows offer maximum ventilation as they have hinged frames that fully open inwards or outwards like a door.